YINI-lang/YINI-spec/YINI-Specification.md

 The engine should convert the literal value to the corresponding Boolean value in the host language.

 ## 12. Lists (arrays) ##
-A list with zero or more values, each value separated by a comma, whitespaces between values/commas are OK, as well as there can be a comma after the last value.
+A list with zero or more values, each value separated by a comma, whitespaces (including newlines) between values/commas are OK, as well as there can be a comma after the last value.
 However, a line cannot start with a comma `,`.

 Optionally a list can be enclosed in [ ], but it is not mandatory.